osisoft/sample-adh-pi_to_adh_read_only_data-dotnet/README.md

 The sample is configured using the file [appsettings.placeholder.json](SdsClientLibraries/appsettings.placeholder.json).
 Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.

-The SDS Service is secured by obtaining tokens from Azure Active Directory.
-Such clients provide a client Id and an associated secret (or key) that are authenticated against the directory.
+The SDS Service is secured here by obtaining authentication tokens using credential clients.
+Such clients provide a client Id and an associated secret (or key) that are authenticated against OCS.
 You must replace the placeholders in your `appsettings.json` file with the authentication-related values you received from OSIsoft.

 ```json
 {